Active Vs Passive Learning: Maximising Your Study Time

 - Drawing diagrams

 On the upside, active learning strategies do not require any specialised equipment.
 Drawing diagrams, writing summaries, etc. are easily done with simple pen and paper or with a computer.
 Flashcards can be done with index cards that you can buy in bulk from essentially any shop that sells stationery, or with free flashcard software such as Anki (note, not free on iOS but is free on other platforms).
 Personally, I prefer the software route as you can have all of your cards on your phone and I find it less effort than making physical cards, not to mention that flashcard programs generally bring up your older content every so often to keep it fresh (a process known as spaced repetition).
-Of course, at the end of the day it is up to you.
+On the other hand, some people like the feel of actual cards, and physically writing on the cards may also help in retention.
+Of course, at the end of the day it is up to you and what you find most comfortable.

 Active learning strategies also lend themselves well to both individual and group studying.
 For example, if you are studying in a group, you can write questions to test each other.
 You can also practice summarising textbook chapters or lectures to each other.
+Some students even use online quiz platforms such as Kahoot to make group studying active and fun.
 In trying to summarise to and teach others, you will quickly find out where your knowledge gaps are, making it easier to then go forth and correct them.

 Some of the most common passive learning strategies that are used include underlining or highlighting textbooks and re-watching lectures.
 While these strategies are “easier” in that you do not have to actively recall material at the time, relying on these strategies alone can make it more difficult to recall material later on (e.g. during your test) as you haven’t already practiced recalling the material.